Fildo7525/MasterThesis/notes/Papers/Adaptive detection of potato plants.md

     B
 \end{bmatrix}
 $$

+__Where EG is excessive green, RB is red minus blue and I is intensity.__

 __The texture measure was calculated as the length of the edge segments within a grid cell.__ The length of the edge segments was calcualted after a Canny edge detection was applied.
 __The features 2. to 6. were used in the multivariate Bayesian classification.__ Two classes - volunteer potato and sugar beet.
 For both classes training features were stored in a buffer of 100 grid cells based on the following function to determine candisdate training cells, where :